 Most people understand a traditional mortgage.
 You find an existing home (or build one), apply for a typical fixed or adjustable rate mortgage, then lock in a decent interest rate.

 When a structure is permanently affixed to land it is considered real estate, and all the protections that come with conventional mortgages apply.
-The borrower can get an FHA-insured mortgage or one backed by Fannie Mae, which also backs loans on manufactured housing.
+The borrower can get an FHA-insured mortgage, a VA home loan, or one backed by Fannie Mae, which also backs loans on manufactured housing.
 The loan will also be covered by all consumer protection laws that apply to traditional mortgages, including various state foreclosure and repossession laws.

 Chattel mortgage is a legal term used to describe a loan arrangement in which an item of movable personal property is used as security for the loan.
 This differs from a conventional mortgage in which the loan is secured by a lien on real property (land).